AnitaYCheng/scalifap/src/courses/english-literature.md

     - Assessments
         - Complete Digital Composition Class Samples
         - Choice Board
-        - Anachronistic Hamlet
+        - Anachronistic *Hamlet*
         - Unit Exam
+- Look at AP&reg; Dxam {{ site.currentYear }} Open Topic
 - Planning Time
-- Lesson Plan Presentations Preparation
+- Lesson Plan Preparation
     - Shared Folder
-- Closure
-    - Remaining connected to the AP&reg; Community
-    - Preparation for Day 5
-        - Summer Reading
-        - Test Review and Preparation

-### Friday, Day 5
-- Recap previous day
-- Writing in our AP&reg; Classes
-    - Timed Writing
-    - Process Writing
-    - Managing the Paper Load
-- Book Clubs
-    - Fall Flashback
-    - Spring Book Clubs
-    - Incorporating in Class Alongside Whole Class Texts
-- Planning Time
 - Test Preparation and Review
     - AP&reg; Classroom Overview and Practice (will move the AP&reg; Classroom as a teaching tool to earlier in the week; will use this day for the Test Prep Section)
     - AP&reg; Review Sessions
         - inside of class
         - outside of class
     - Free Response Preparation
-- Lesson Plan Presentations Preparation
-    - Shared Folder
 - Closure
     - Remaining connected to the AP&reg; Community
-    - Have a great year!
+        - Summer Reading
+        - Test Review and Preparation